ousamabenyounes/Log2test/generated/Curl/README.md

-## This directory is used to store phpunit_curl generated tests
+## This directory is used to store curl multi generated tests